Pumpkin puree adds a rich creaminess to this Pork and Pumpkin Stew with Black Beans without adding milk or cream.

 Large Skillet: When searing meat I love using my Lodge Cast Iron skillet.

 Slow Cooker: This is the slow cooker I use most often.
 It is large and great for travel because the lid latches on tight helping to prevent spills.

-Sprinkle pork with salt and pepper making sure to season all sides.
+Sprinkle pork with salt and black pepper making sure to season all sides.
 Warm oil in a large skillet over medium-high heat and cook the pork, turning with tongs, until brown on all sides, about 8 to 10 minutes.